imgproxy/imgproxy/docs/generating_the_url.md

 cb:%string
 ```

-Cache buster doesn't affect image processing but it's changing allows for bypassing the CDN, proxy server and browser cache.
+Cache buster doesn't affect image processing but its changing allows for bypassing the CDN, proxy server and browser cache.
 Useful when you have changed some things that are not reflected in the URL, like image quality settings, presets, or watermark data.

 It's highly recommended to prefer the `cachebuster` option over a URL query string because that option can be properly signed.